 Triggers for a digital corporate culture

 Digital adoption therefore covers far more than user adoption.
-Although user adoption is an ongoing process, its focus is clearly on all things operational.
-The aim is to ensure users come to grips with new software as quickly and effectively as possible.
-This can be achieved by providing the right support in the immediate working environment, which speeds up the onboarding process, avoids frustration when using the software and enhances performance.
+Although the latter is an ongoing process, its focus is clearly on all things operational.
+The aim is to ensure new systems are mastered as quickly and effectively as possible.
+This can be achieved by providing the right support in the immediate working environment, which accelerates the onboarding process, avoids frustration when using the software and enhances performance.

-Digital adoption follows these goals too, but the learning & change concept in this case goes much further, actively involving staff, giving them a strategic understanding and thus placing them center stage.
+Digital adoption follows these goals too, but the learning and change concept in this case goes much further, actively involving staff, giving them a strategic understanding and thus placing them center stage.

 In other words, this is not simply about changing working habits and behavioral patterns.
 The real focus is on using human understanding to bring about a change in attitude.
-Digital adoption can certainly be considered a trigger for a digital mindset that transcends silo thinking, sees challenges as projects with potential, and actively calls for the introduction of new applications and innovative tools as long as they help improve performance.
-More than anything else, however, digital adoption can provoke a gradual change in corporate culture.
-The more people in a company who have a similar digital mindset with similar attitudes and points of view, the greater the influence on how teams collaborate (the key trend here being the “digital workplace”), how the company works and how it operates on the market.
+Embracing digital transformation can certainly be considered a trigger for a digital mindset that transcends silo thinking, sees challenges as projects with potential, and actively calls for the introduction of new applications and innovative tools as long as they help improve performance.
+More than anything else, however, you might well notice a gradual change in corporate culture.
+The more people in a company who have a similar mindset with similar attitudes and points of view, the greater the influence on how teams collaborate (the key trend here being the “digital workplace” – especially in times of remote working during COVID-19), how the company works and how it serves its customers.

 User adoption vs. digital adoption

-Digital adoption, in contrast, describes the extent to which staff are prepared to welcome the digitalization of processes and acknowledge the resulting potential of new tools and software solutions.
-The greater the digital adoption is among staff, the more likely they are to view user adoption as their contribution to their company’s competitiveness – and thus to its success.
+Digital adoption, in contrast, describes the extent to which staff are prepared to welcome the digitalization of processes and acknowledge the resulting potential of new tools, systems and forms of technology.
+The more willing staff are to adopt all things digital, the more likely they are to view user adoption as their contribution to their company’s competitiveness – and thus to its success.

 Changes with such far-reaching effects for the workforce do not take place overnight.
 This is no sprint – it’s a marathon, in which managers take the lead and set the pace.
-After all, new technologies, tools and software will only be accepted in an environment that promotes and continuously demonstrates a willingness to welcome change with all its consequences.
+After all, new tools, systems and forms of technology will only be accepted in an environment that promotes and continuously demonstrates a willingness to welcome change with all its consequences.
 This is easier to achieve if

 - Staff receive continuous training,